ga4gh/data-repository-service-schemas/README.md

 The goal of DOS is to create a generic API on top of existing object storage systems so workflow systems can access data in a single, standard way regardless of where it's stored.
-It's maintained by the [GA4GH Data Working Group](https://www.ga4gh.org).
+It's maintained by the [GA4GH Cloud Workstream](https://github.com/ga4gh/wiki/wiki).

 ## Key features